spiral/docs/docs/en/stempler/advanced.md

 ### Base Layout

-To demonstrate complex UI assembly, we are going to create an interface with the ability to push CSS, JS resources easily, and define context using multiple tabs instead of a single content block.
+To demonstrate complex UI assembly, we are going to create an interface with the ability to  easily push CSS, JS resources, and define context using multiple tabs instead of a single content block.

 Create `app/views/tabs/layout.dark.php`: